Azure/AvereSDK/docs/README.md

 The vfxt.py script can be used with any of the cloud computing providers that Avere OS supports.
 Environment setup requirements are different for the different platforms, and the exact commands available vary by cloud computing provider.

 This document gives a basic overview of the vfxt.py script and its options.
-It includes information about commands specific to Microsoft Azure, Amazon Web Services, and Google Cloud Platform cloud services.
+It includes information about commands specific to Microsoft Azure, Amazon Web Services, and Google Cloud Platform/Google Compute Engine cloud services.
 However, setting up a cloud project and configuring it to provide an Avere vFXT cluster includes many more steps than are documented here.
 Project creation, identity and access management, networking, quota and billing concerns, security, and many other topics are explained in detail in the Avere vFXT Installation Guide customized for your cloud provider.
 Read the complete details here:

 * [vFXT Installation Guide for Amazon Web Services](<http://library.averesystems.com/#vfxt>)
 * [vFXT Installation Guide for Google Cloud Platform](<http://library.averesystems.com/#vfxt>)